Eye Makeup and Beyond

 - As always, make sure you completely remove your makeup every night!
 With a makeup remover make sure that you are not only removing any eyeshadow and liner but also stripping the mascara off the eyelashes as well.
 You don’t want build up of mascara under your eyelid (Recently a woman was featured in a medical journal due to build up of mascara.
 Don’t google this if you’re squeamish!).
 The early signs of irritation from sleeping in your makeup is red and itchy eyes.

 At MVC we have wonderful lid care products that remove makeup beautifully and they also contain lots of hyaluronic acid helping with the skin around the eyes. (bye-bye wrinkles, hello hydration!)
 Come by and ask us next time you come in for a visit!
-If you ever experience any irritation or redness from makeup always discontinue the product and if irritation persists, come in and see us for an evaluation!
+If you ever experience any irritation or redness from makeup always discontinue the product and if irritation persists, come in and see us for an eye exam.
 Happy glamming!